 Does this mean Photoshop is dead?

 No!
 Not even close.
 Photoshop is still very important to web design.
-The problem comes in when a powerful tool like Photoshop is used as a catch all solution without thinking of the higher level task (designing websites).
-Photoshop is awesome for editing and exporting photographs for web usage.
-There’s also plenty of situations where it still might make sense to generate full detail mockups (in Photoshop, Illustrator, or otherwise) as part of a more complete process.
-Here are a couple of examples:
+The problem comes in when a powerful tool like Photoshop is used as a catch all solution without thinking of the higher level task like designing websites.

 - High fidelity mockups can be a critical communication tool when working with web design clients.
 It might seem faster to skip a high detail mockup, but it could hurt later on, because many clients aren’t going to understand how a wireframe will translate to a web browser.
 A high fidelity mockup can serve as a discussion tool before writing lots of code (only to discover it’s not what the client wanted).